Anthony Gatto: Adult career

-In 1998, Gatto met his future wife Danielle, who would go on to become his assistant during his performances.
+In 1998, Gatto met his future wife Danielle, who became his assistant during his performances.
 A professional dancer, Danielle added circus-style skills to her résumé to accompany her husband on circus tours.
 Danielle and Anthony married in 1999 and they have two children.

+Gatto performed in Midnight Fantasy when it premiered in 1999.
+As he performed largely without speaking, he quickly juggled hula hoops, swiftly thrown clubs, and balls aimed for baskets.
+Joe Delaney of the Las Vegas Sun said that the audience most liked the part of the show where Gatto juggled.

 In 2000, he became the first and so far only juggler to win the prestigious Golden Clown award at the 24th International Circus Festival of Monte-Carlo.
 Between 2007 and 2009, Gatto's performance was a part of Cirque du Soleil's show Koozå.
 From 2010 to 2012, he was part of Cirque du Soleil's show La Nouba.

 In 2012, Anthony Gatto retired from performing in Cirque Du Soleil in order to run a concrete resurfacing business "Big Top Concrete Resurfacing LLC" under his birth name of Anthony Commarota.
 The business was founded by him in August 2012 and is located in Orlando, Florida.

 Skills

 Gatto formerly shared the record for most rings juggled and caught at least once.
-He currently holds the following 9 juggling world records:
+He currently holds the following 7 juggling world records: